crayoned/easystruct/README.md

 easystruct model.go
 ```

-Generates new function `FromRequest` for for all structs in specific file to mapping request into struct.
+Generates new function `FromRequest` for all structs in specific file to mapping request into struct.

 Supported data source:
 - header - req.Header